You're hired! Islamic finance seeks own Apprentice

 The Apprentice is a reality television show, popular in the UK and the United States, in which aspiring young people compete to win a well-paid apprenticeship with successful business magnates - Alan Sugar in the UK version and Donald Trump in the U.S.

-With Islamic finance a $1 trillion (632 billion pounds) industry globally - and expected by Deutsche Bank to nearly double by 2016 - students of sharia have more opportunities than before to take their skills beyond the mosque doors and into the boardroom.
+With Islamic finance a $1 trillion industry globally - and expected by Deutsche Bank to nearly double by 2016 - students of sharia have more opportunities than before to take their skills beyond the mosque doors and into the boardroom.

 But discovering young and fresh talent is seen by some in the industry as one of its biggest stumbling blocks, with no standard career paths and a shortage of financially literate scholars, seen as gatekeepers to the industry.